 Approximately two thirds of affected individuals may experience infrequent or incomplete passing of stools (constipation).
 Some children may develop encopresis, a condition in which the failure to have bowel movements causes stool to accumulate in the colon or rectum.

-Urofacial syndrome is caused by mutations in one of two different genes, the HPSE2 gene or the LRIG2 gene.
+Urofacial syndrome is caused by changes (mutations or pathogenic variants) in one of two different genes, the HPSE2 gene or the LRIG2 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body.
+When a mutation of a gene occurs, the protein product may be faulty, inefficient or absent.
+Depending upon the functions of the protein, this can affect many organ systems of the body.

-Some individuals with urofacial syndrome do not have mutations in either of the two known disease gene, suggesting that additional, as-yet-unidentified genes may also cause the disorder in certain cases.
+Some individuals with urofacial syndrome do not have mutations in either of the two known disease genes, suggesting that additional, as-yet-unidentified genes or difficult to detect variants in the two known genes may also cause the disorder in some people.

 Urofacial syndrome is inherited in an autosomal recessive pattern.
-Recessive genetic disorders occur when an individual inherits two copies of the abnormal gene for the condition, one from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+Recessive genetic disorders occur when an individual inherits a non-working gene from each parent.
+If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the non-working gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
+The chance for a child to receive working genes from both parents is 25%.
 The risk is the same for males and females.

-Urofacial syndrome affects both sexes equally.
+Urofacial syndrome affects males and females in equal numbers.
 More than 150 cases have been reported in the medical literature.
-According to the literature, the majority of families are from Columbia although affected families have also been reported in the United States, the United Kingdom, Kuwait, Denmark, and Spain.
+According to the literature, most families are from Columbia although affected families have also been reported in Turkey, the United States, the United Kingdom, Kuwait, Denmark, Germany, Netherlands, Australia and Spain.

-Some researchers suspect that many infants and children who experience abnormalities of the bladder, hydroureter, hydronephrosis, and associated symptoms may have urofacial syndrome.
-However, recent research has revealed that affected individuals with dysfunctional bladder without the characteristic facial findings may not be in the category of urofacial syndrome because their genetic patterns are typically different.
+Some researchers suspect that many infants and children who experience abnormalities of the bladder, hydroureter, hydronephrosis and associated symptoms may have urofacial syndrome.
+However, recent research has revealed that most affected individuals with dysfunctional bladder without the characteristic facial findings may not be in the category of urofacial syndrome.

-During such urological evaluation, specialized imaging techniques may be used to examine the structure and assess the function of organs within the urinary tract (e.g. different portions of the kidneys, the bladder, the ureters).
-Such tests may include intravenous pyelography (IVP), during which a special contrast medium is injected and x-rays are then taken, and urodynamic evaluation, which examines the movement and flow of liquids through the urinary tract.
+During such urological evaluation, specialized imaging techniques may be used to examine the structure and assess the function of organs within the urinary tract (e.g. different portions of the kidneys, bladder and ureters).
+Such tests may include intravenous pyelography (IVP), during which a special contrast medium is injected, and x-rays are then taken, and urodynamic evaluation, which examines the movement and flow of liquids through the urinary tract.

 In addition to neuropathic bladder and obstructive abnormalities, such specialized imaging studies may also reveal structural abnormalities of the urinary tract.
 The bladder may have abnormal, anchoring bands and cords of connective tissue (trabeculation) and demonstrate overgrowth (hypertrophy) and abnormal hardening (sclerosis) of mucous membranes (mucosa), causing small sac-like protrusions (hernias) of tissue through the bladder’s muscular wall (diverticula).
 In addition, the bladder’s outer muscular layer (detrusor muscle) may demonstrate unusually increased reflex reactions (hyperreflexia) and abnormal, prolonged contractions (hypertonic contractures); the neck of the bladder may be abnormally enlarged (hypertrophic); and/or the urethra may have irregular spasms (spastic urethra) and have an abnormal diameter (caliber).